akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 Calculating the gradient involves the use of derivative of the activation function.
 We can calculate the gradient for different layers of the network using the [chain rule][chainrule].
-At this point it's enough to know that we are basically calculation a *product of derivatives*.
+At this point it's enough to know that we are basically calculating a *product of derivatives*.
 We end up multiplying *n* gradients for *n* layers in the network.

 Now let's see what the derivative of the sigmoid function looks like: